Mean-field games of optimal stopping: a relaxed solution approach: Relation between the relaxed and the strong formulation of the single-agent optimal stopping and of the MFG problem and relation with mixed solutions

-In this section we provide the relation between the relaxed and the strong formulation of the single-agent optimal stopping problem and of the MFG problem.
-We make here the following additional assumption. \begin{assumption} ${}$ \begin{enumerate}[i.] \item The domain ${\mathcal O}$ is an open bounded interval of $\mathbb{R}$ and the process $X^{x}_\cdot$ killed at $\tau^{x}_{\mathcal O}$ has a distribution $\bar m_t$, which, for each $t$, has a square integrable density with respect to the Lebesgue measure. \item $\sigma$ satisfies the uniform ellipticity condition. \end{enumerate} \end{assumption} Note that, by Corollary \ref{bounded.cor}, we derive that $m_t$ admits a square integrable density with respect to the Lebesgue measure, for each $m \in \mathcal{A}(m_0^*)$ and for a.e. $t \in [0,T]$.
+In this section we provide the relation between the relaxed and the strong formulation of the single-agent optimal stopping problem and of the MFG problem, as well as with the mixed solutions introduced in \cite{bertucci2017optimal}.
+We make here the following additional assumption. \begin{assumption}[\textbf{X-Reg}]${}$ \begin{enumerate}[i.] \item The domain ${\mathcal O}$ is an open bounded domain of $\mathbb{R}^d$, with boundary $\Gamma:=\partial \mathcal{O}$ of class $C^2$ and the process $X_\cdot$ {started with initial distribution $m^*_0$ and killed at the first exit time of $\mathcal O$} has a distribution $\bar m_t$, which, for each $t$, has a square integrable density with respect to the Lebesgue measure. \item $\sigma$ satisfies the uniform ellipticity condition. \end{enumerate} \end{assumption} \begin{remark}{ Let $\mathcal O$ be as in Assumption (X-Reg), assume that $\sigma$ satisfies the uniform ellipticity condition, that the coefficients $a = \sigma^\top \sigma$ and $\mu$ are uniformly Lipschitz continuous on $[0,T]\times \mathcal O$ and that the initial distribution $m^*_0$ admits a bounded density with respect to the Lebesgue measure.
+Then, by Theorem 3.16 in \cite{friedman83}, the operator $\mathcal L$ admits a Green function $G(x,t; \xi, T)$, which is continuous in $\xi$ for all $T>t$.
+Moreover, the Green function admits an Aronson-type estimate of the form